imDarshanGK/Code-Chef/README.md

 # Input Format
 * The first line of input will contain an integer T — the number of test cases.
 * The first and only line of each test case contains two space-separated integers X and Y
+# Practice problem - Fitness
+Chef wants to become fit for which he decided to walk to the office and return home by walking.
+* It is known that Chef's office is X km away from his home.
+* If his office is open on 5 days in a week, find the number of kilometres Chef travels through office trips in a week.